Sunday, January 5, 2025

 "It's whatevs, but we're mad late," replied the strikingly young driver with frosted tips.

 "Dude, I couldn't find her place.
-She lives in a haunted forest," the similarly tanned, high-cheekboned driver replied.
+We had to meet somewhere else.
+She lives in a haunted forest," replied the similarly tanned, high-cheekboned driver.

 By the time Alicia thought to ask, she and her panicked guide were approaching the door at the end of the hall.
 The square-jawed assistant dropped from a jog to a stroll.
 Through the door.
 Giant dining room.
-A ceiling as high as the limo was long, and a dining table even longer.
-At the head of the table, on the far end of the room, sat Party Girl upon a throne of pink.
-An actual throne.
+Ceiling as high as the limo was long, and a dining table even longer.
+On the far end of the room, at the head of the table, sat Party Girl upon a throne of pink.
+An actual throne, at least eight feet tall and upholstered in hot pink velvet.
 Mr. Cattywampus sat on the table enjoying an ear-scratch from a doting owner.

 "IR?" asked Alicia.

-Party Girl took over the conversation.
 "In-ring.
-Come sit down, bestie!" she said before shooting a glare at her backup personal assistant Alicia read as hostile from across the room.
+Come sit down, bestie!" chirped Party Girl.
+She shot a glare at her backup personal assistant that Alicia read as hostile from across the room.
 "Well, she's here.
 Where's the food?"

 "Uh," Tryystynn'n explained.
-"Y- um, so- y- I am going to check on that right now," answered the retreating employee as he took off down the hall.
+"Y- um, so- y- I am going to check on that right now," stammered the retreating employee as he took off down the hall.

 Alicia made the trek to Party Girl's end of the table and sat down.
 "Ho-ly heckins!" she gasped.
 Across the entirety of the wall with the door she arrived through had been painted a mural of Party Girl.
 No - just her face.
 Teeth gleaming, face beaming.
 That was the Look the tabloids and press alike trampled each other over.

 "I know!" replied Party Girl, sighing dreamily.
 Alicia turned around to find the exact same Look staring back at her.
 "You'll have to excuse Tryystynn'n.
 He's not my favorite.
 First of all, I wanted to tell you I love the team name we came up with!"
 We?
 "Skate Party!
 How fun!
 I can't wait to sell T-shirts!
+Do you think you could squeeze into a medium?
 So what are you going to do about Black Violet?"

-"I- wait.
-What?" sputtered Alicia, caught off-guard by the question.
+"I- what?" sputtered Alicia, caught off-guard by the question.

-Party Girl sighed in exasperation.
+Party Girl let out a long, exasperated sigh.
 "We can't go after the tag belts with that thing after you, right?
 What if I use the Decree and she, like, interferes?
 We get one shot, so we can't waste it."
 She was starting to work herself up, "So obviously you have to deal with her first.
-Not to mention it's only going to get worse for you.
+Not to mention it's only going to keep getting worse for you the longer it goes on.
 Duh.
 I thought you were supposed to be smart."

 Party Girl shrugged.
 "You know, because you're not-" Alicia shot her a cautionary look.
 "You use big words."

 The celebrity host scrunched up her nose with a grin.
-"That's the word for it?"
+"Is that the word for it?"

 Alicia nodded.
 "Sounds like one."

 The second cart was more interesting.
-She counted eight lids of various sizes spread between the top and bottom level of the cart.
-He lifted the first lid, revealing an open jar of strawberry jelly with a spoon sticking out.
-He placed it on the table in front of Party Girl, who stopped petting Mr. Cattywampus, allowing her pet to move one space down and take a seat on the table in front of Alicia.
+Alicia counted eight lids of varying sizes spread between the top and bottom levels of the cart.
+The servant lifted the first lid, revealing an open jar of strawberry jelly with a spoon sticking out.
+He placed it on the table in front of Party Girl, who stopped petting Mr. Cattywampus to allow her pet to take a seat on the table in front of Alicia.
 Off came the next lid.
 Grape jelly.
 Smaller jar, smaller spoon.
 Next lid, cherry jelly.
 Slightly bigger jar, slightly bigger spoon.
 Each lid covered a different size jelly jar and spoon.
 Party Girl dipped each spoon in its respective jar precisely once, slung the colorful glob onto the un-peanut-buttered slice of bread, and shoved the jar aside for the server to pick up.
 With the final spoonful, Party Girl smeared the conglomeration into a monojelly that turned a color Alicia had never seen before and hoped never would again.
-The second server hurried to join his sibling/doppelganger as they both rushed out the door.
+The second server hurried to join his sibling/doppelganger as they both rolled their carts out the door.

-"Okay, then you have your match and she'll-" Party Girl belched, and put some bass in it. "-Kill you.
+"Okay, then you have your match and she'll-" Party Girl belched, and put some bass into it. "-Kill you.
 Do you want that?"

 Alicia felt like she was taking a test for a class she never attended.
 "Party Girl, I don't want to have the match.
 What do you think I should I do?"